yazgoo/fuse_kafka/README.md

 This will launch kafka, zookeeper, fuse_kafka, and a consumer on their own mininet virtual hosts with their own network stacks. fuse_kafka is running on h3 (host number three).

-This will launch a mininet shell.
+You can also launch a mininet shell.
 For example, if you want to try and write on fuse_kafka host, issue a:

 ````shell